Swap to On-site or Property management or go back to all job sectors

 You may need to wear protective clothing.

-You could work on a construction site or in an office.
+You could work in an office or on a construction site.

 Your working environment may be outdoors in all weathers.